Recovering from an addiction

-When most people think about the word “recovery” they often associate it with the idea of somebody trying to stop drinking alcohol or taking drugs, rather than entirely stopping the addiction altogether (Laudet, 2007).
-Mass media contributes to shaping the concept of “recovery », generally focusing on the struggles of major figures as they try to surmount episodes of relapse and rehabilitation (Laudet, 2007).
+When most people think of the word addiction recovery, for example, they often associate the word with trying to quit drinking alcohol or taking drugs , rather than quitting. completely dependence (Laudet, 2007).
+Mass media help shape the concept of recovery from substances or even psychological disorders by typically focusing on the struggles of major figures trying to overcome episodes of relapse and rehabilitation (Laudet, 2007).

-As for “recovery” in the realm of mental health there has long been the same notion of a struggle with no end in sight; for practitioners as well, for a long time the notion of recovery was strongly attached to illness, or more specifically to achieving an absence of symptoms as set out for the disorder in the Diagnostic and Statistical Manual of Mental Disorders (DSM) (Piat et al., 2009).
+When it comes to recovery in mental health, the same notion of endless struggle has been there for years.
+For practitioners, too, for a long time the notion of recovery was strongly linked to disease, or more precisely to the absence of disease and its symptoms, as stated in the Diagnostic and Statistical Manual of Mental Disorders.
+DSM ”) (Piat et al., 2009).

-Clients and patients themselves, however, in my own experience and as demonstrated by a major Canadian survey, tend to link “recovery” to self-determination and taking responsibility for their lives (Piat et al., 2009).
+However, clients and patients themselves, in my own experience and as demonstrated by a major survey in Canada, tend to link recovery to the idea that the person develops self-determination and takes responsibility for their own health. life.
+(Piat et al., 2009).

-Over the last decade it is this much more positive idea of “recovery” that has come to the fore; a qualitative analysis of over 30 international documents challenges how mental illness is understood and helped, and in short it is a vision that gives greater independence to people living with mental illness and marks a shift from the old paternalistic mental health practices (Le Boutillier et al., 2011).
-The goal today is to support patients and clients to find their place in their families and in society, to live meaningful lives (Le Boutillier et al., 2011).
+Over the past decade, this much more positive idea of recovery has emerged.
+A qualitative analysis of more than 30 international documents evokes precisely this understanding and this help in relation to mental illness.
+It is a vision that gives people living with mental illness greater independence and marks a shift from old paternalistic mental health practices (Le Boutillier et al, 2011).
+The objective today is to help patients and clients find their place in their families and in society, to lead a life that has meaning (Le Boutillier et al., 2011).

-A personal journey to live a meaningful, hopeful and satisfying life
+A personal journey to live a fulfilling, hopeful and satisfying life

-The British National Health Services says it all: “recovery” is a personal journey to live a “meaningful, hopeful and satisfying life” (CNWL Recovery & Wellbeing College, 2019); patients and clients are encouraged to face their challenges to develop their own definition of “recovery” (CNWL Recovery & Wellbeing College, 2019).
+UK Health Services says it all: Recovery is a personal journey to living a fulfilling, hopeful and fulfilling life.
+(CNWL Recovery & Wellbeing College, 2019).
+Patients and clients are encouraged to take up this challenge to develop their own definition of recovery (CNWL Recovery & Wellbeing College, 2019).

-Therefore, today “recovery” from anxiety, depression or any other problem of mental health necessarily means practitioners guiding and supporting supporting patients to self-manage and self-determine, to define their own goals and map out their own journey to achieve a sense of well-being.
+Therefore, today, recovering from anxiety, depression or any other mental health problem necessarily means that practitioners help and support patients to self-manage and self-determination, to set their own goals. and to chart their own path to feel better, to experience well-being.